kvarak/dnd/docs/_Folk/elf.md

   The same applies to the lawful-chaotic spectrum.
 Fey might seem as chaotic as they come, but all fey obey certain rules set up by the Archfey.
 As fey, those rules are physically impossible to break.

 - **Fey Step**.
-As a ***bonus action***, you can magically walk a couple of steps through the Feywild, ending up on the same plane that you started, but up to 30 feet away to an unoccupied space you can see.
+As a ***bonus action***, you can magically walk a couple of steps through the Feywild, ending up on the same plane that you started, but up to 30 ft away to an unoccupied space you can see.
 You need to be able to move when doing this.
 In addition, being shackled with iron bonds prevents this.
-Once you use this trait, you can't do so again until you finish a short rest.
+Once you use this trait, you can't do so again until you finish a long rest.

   When you reach 3rd level, your Fey Step gains an additional effect.
 You can select any one of these, and whenever you finixh a long rest you can switch to another.
 If the effect requires a saving throw, the DC equals 8 + your proficiency bonus + your Charisma modifier:

   -- **Autumn**.
-Immediately after you use your Fey Step, up to two creatures of your choice that you can see within 10 feet of you must succeed on a Wisdom saving throw or gain the charmed condition in regards t you for 1 minute, or until you or your companions deal any damage to it.
+Immediately after you use your Fey Step, up to two creatures of your choice that you can see within 10 ft of you must succeed on a Wisdom saving throw or gain the charmed condition in regards t you for 1 minute, or until you or your companions deal any damage to it.

   -- **Winter**.
 When you use your Fey Step, one creature of your choice that was adjacent to you before you moved must succeed on a Wisdom saving throw or be frightened of you until the end of your next turn.

   -- **Spring**.
 When you use your Fey Step, you can touch one willing creature.
-That creature can move instead of you, appearing in an unoccupied space of your choice that you can see within 30 feet.
+That creature can move instead of you, appearing in an unoccupied space of your choice that you can see within 30 ft.

   -- **Summer**.
 Immediately after you use your Fey Step, each adjacent creature of your choice that you can see takes fire damage equal to your Charisma modifier.